kevroletin/kevroletin.github.io/_drafts/how-tty-works-sessions.md

 S+   pts/1     5031  5836  5837                   less
 ```

-Now let's return to our buggy program and use `ps` to explore the problem with job control.
-Remember that we've created a new `tty`, we've started a new `sh` process and we want `sh` to use newly created `tty`.
-The reason why we want `sh` to use a newly created `tty` is because that way our tool can pretend to be an `xterm` and read the output of a new `tty(4)`.
+Now let's return to our buggy program and use `ps` to explore the problem with
+job control.
+Remember that we've created a new `tty`, we've started a new `sh`
+process and we want `sh` to use newly created `tty`.
+The reason we want `sh` to
+use a newly created `tty` is because that way our tool can pretend to be an
+`xterm` and read the output of a new `tty(4)`.

 ```
 (1)           (2)         (3)            (4)         (5)